Kpantoja2905/cse15l-lab-reports/Lab4_Report.md

 ![Image](https://github.com/Kpantoja2905/cse15l-lab-reports/blob/main/Screenshot%202024-05-22%20at%206.08.59%20PM.png?raw=true)

 Using the typing `i` allows for use to insert changes within the code, which allows use to make the neccessary edits to the command.
 Which You can see we changed the code `index1 =` to `index2 =` in order for the code to run correctly.
-Although in vim it is a bit different to move around as I had to use the commands `J → L → x →A → 2 → esc → :wq ` in order ot get to the neccessary lines.
+Although in vim it is a bit different to move around as I had to use the commands `<J> <L> <x> <A> <2> <esc> <:wq> ` in order ot get to the neccessary lines.

 ![Image](https://github.com/Kpantoja2905/cse15l-lab-reports/blob/main/Screenshot%202024-05-22%20at%206.09.39%20PM.png?raw=true)

 > ## Run the tests, demonstrating that they now succeed Once the changes were made to the java file, we could now run the `bash tests.sh` commands again in order to see if the new file passes the tests whcih you can see I executed the files below.
+Keys pressed: `<up> <up> <enter>`

 ```
 [kpantoja@ieng6-202]:lab7:513$ bash test.sh